-This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2018.
-For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2018.
-The estimate of the solvency liabilities reflects the new CIA guidance for valuations effective September 30, 2019 or later.
+This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2019.
+For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2019.
+The estimate of the solvency liabilities reflects the CIA guidance for valuations effective September 30, 2020 or later.
 The following graph shows the impact of three typical portfolios on plan assets and the effect of interest rate changes on solvency liabilities of medium duration.

-During the month of November, Canadian universe bonds, Canadian long-term bonds, Canadian long-term provincial bonds, Canadian equity markets, global equity markets (CAD) as well as alternative investments all showed positive returns.
-With a return of 2.5%, the 60/40 portfolio outperformed the low volatility portfolio (LDI1) (2.3%) and the highly diversified portfolio (HD) (2.2%).
+During the month of November, Canadian universe bonds, Canadian long-term bonds, Canadian long-term provincial bonds, Canadian equity markets, global equity markets (CAD) as well as alternative investments showed positive returns.
+With a return of 6.6%, the 60/40 outperformed the highly diversified portfolio (HD) (6.2%) and the low volatility portfolio (LDI1) (5.2%).

-The prescribed CIA Annuity purchase rates slightly decreased while the commuted value rates used in the calculation of solvency liabilities increased during the month.
+The prescribed CIA annuity purchase rates decreased while the commuted value rates used in the calculation of solvency liabilities increased during the month.
 As a result, the solvency liabilities decreased for a medium duration plan.
-For this type of plan, an investment in the 60/40, in the HD and the LDI portfolio resulted in an increase of the solvency ratio.
+For this type of plan, an investment in the 60/40, in the HD and in the LDI portfolio resulted in an increase of the solvency ratio.

 - No consideration has been made for contributions paid to the plan or for benefits paid out of the plan.